 - Describe your experiences living/traveling in the United States.

 Who can participate in ISOP?

-Any CC/SEAS first-year student who is not a United States citizen or who, regardless of citizenship, graduated from a secondary school outside the United States is encouraged to take part in ISOP.
+Any CC/SEAS first-year student who is not a United States citizen or who, regardless of citizenship, self-identify as an international student can take part in ISOP.